why-jay/scheduled-throttle/README.md

         '0400',
         '1430'
     ],
-    inactivityExpire: REDIS_KEYS_EXPIRE // optional - in seconds - if not set, never expires
+    inactivityExpire: REDIS_KEYS_EXPIRE // optional - in seconds - if not set, the relevant Redis keys never expire }));
-}));

 var obj = {
     a: 2,
-    throttledFn: throttler.throttle(function (x, cb) { // callback should be a nodeback
+    throttledFn: throttler.throttle(function (x, cb) { // callback should be a nodeback console.log('executed');
-        // a function can be throttled
-        console.log('executed');
         cb(null, x + this.a);
     })